Civil Enforcement Case Report Help

 - Basic Information - provides identifying information, final order-specific milestone dates, and dollar amounts for civil penalties, cost recovery, and the value of complying actions and supplemental environmental projects.

 - Complying Actions – lists complying actions identified in the final order.

 - Supplemental Environmental Projects (SEPs) – provides a description and value for each SEP if included in the settlement.

-> - Pollutant Reductions – provides an estimate of the environmental impact of the settlement on specific pollutants, whether they result from complying actions or SEPs.
+- Estimated Pollutant Reductions – provides an estimate of the environmental impact of the settlement on specific pollutants, whether they result from complying actions or SEPs.

-> See the Data Dictionary for descriptions of the data elements that are presented in the Civil Enforcement Case Report.
+See the Data Dictionary for descriptions of the data elements that are presented in the Civil Enforcement Case Report.

 If you believe that some of the information in the Civil Enforcement Case Report is in error, you may report your findings from the report page.
 Click the "Report Data Error" button at the top of the page.